 First, if you want to reach Halifax Nova Scotia as quickly as possible, you could head straight to Quebec City.
 Driving from Toronto to Quebec City is 8 hours, bypassing Montreal.

 If you haven’t been to Montreal, I highly recommend giving yourself at least one day here.
 I spent a week in Montreal and loved it.
 Montreal is a world-class city with a beautiful historic waterfront, excellent parks and even better places to eat.

-And if you can, take a slight detour from Toronto to Montreal through Ottawa and the resort communities of Montebello and Mont-Tremblant.
+And if you can, take a slight detour between Toronto and Montreal through Ottawa and the resort communities of Montebello and Mont-Tremblant.
 It can add as little as 2 hours to your drive.
-But I’d suggest spending the night in one of these pretty towns.
+Ideally, let yourself spend a night in one of these pretty towns.

 Best driving route from TORONTO to OTTAWA

-You have a number of options for this first section of your Toronto to Nova Scotia road trip.
+You have a number of options for this first section of your Toronto to Nova Scotia drive.
 I scoured advice from locals and narrowed their recommendations to these best driving routes from Toronto to Ottawa:

 - Fastest driving route from Toronto to Ottawa is Highway 401 East and 416 North (450km and 4.5 hours drive).
 It’s divided highway the entire way, but most say it’s pretty boring.
 Leave before or after the traffic rush for the best experience.